JohnCarlosReed/Documentation/development_ideas.md

 - checkArgs for -h or help
 - use Junit and Selenium
 - server, screen
-- practice with dev branch, learn about doing fetch and merge, instead of git pull
+- try fetch and merge, instead of git pull
 - watch the selenium/junit youtube vid i have bookmarked
-- read selenium api
 - put craigslist queries in a property file
 - make pretty my READMEs
 - make pretty all me code